William Damon: Reviews

-Jonathan Yardley of the Washington Post called Damon's book Greater Expectations "A voice of common sense...forthwright, clearheaded and courageous."
-The book won the Parent's Choice Book Award.
+Jonathan Yardley of the Washington Post called Damon's book Greater Expectations "A voice of common sense...forthright, clearheaded and courageous."(full review) The book won a 1996 Parents' Choice Award for books.
 Damon's book, The Path to Purpose: How Young People Find Their Calling in Life, has received widespread attention.
 The Library Journal wrote "This brilliant, involving investigation of the 'failure to launch' phenomenon is essential reading for anyone involved in educating, counseling, and directing today's youth."
-Dawn Friedman of Greater Good magazine, Greater Good Science Center, said, "The book's important message is often lost in dense, academic language, but it still shines through real-world examples."
-Parker J. Palmer wrote, "Every thoughtful adult I know is concerned that many American youth seem to lack a sense of purpose in their lives.
+Dawn Friedman of Greater Good magazine of the Greater Good Science Center, said, "The book's important message is often lost in dense, academic language, but it still shines through real-world examples.(full review)" Parker J. Palmer wrote, "Every thoughtful adult I know is concerned that many American youth seem to lack a sense of purpose in their lives.
 Here is an important book that can help us move beyond concern to insight, public discourse, and action.
-In “The Path to Purpose: How Young People Find Their Calling in Life,” Bill Damon examines one of the most important personal and social issues of our time, and does so with a rare mix of sound data, compelling theory, practical recommendations and engaging prose.
+In The Path to Purpose: How Young People Find Their Calling in Life, Bill Damon examines one of the most important personal and social issues of our time, and does so with a rare mix of sound data, compelling theory, practical recommendations and engaging prose.
 This is a must-read for parents, teachers, religious leaders, and anyone who cares about the fate of the rising generation."